Trump put up walls to immigrants, with stinging rhetoric and barriers made of steel and regulation

 Bandak Lul, 29, a refugee from South Sudan, said he “feels less welcome” today, aware of his status “as a refugee and a Black man in America.”
 The turning point for him, he said, was Trump referring to countries as “shitholes” without appearing to pay a price.

-“This was point where America fell into anti-refugeeness,” said Lul, who lives in Phoenix, where he works as a researcher at Arizona State University.
+“This was a point where America fell into anti-refugeeness,” said Lul, who lives in Phoenix, where he works as a researcher at Arizona State University.
 “He’s been able to do whatever he wants ever since, and there hasn’t been anyone to speak up against him.”

 Trump’s changes have pushed the boundaries of existing immigration laws to extremes the nation had never seen, advocates said.